plenigo/plenigo.github.io/pages/custom_integration/external_user_management.md

 #### Java

-For Java you can use the `com.plenigo.sdk.services.UserManagementService#createLoginToken` method for this purpose.
+For Java integration you can use the `com.plenigo.sdk.services.UserManagementService#createLoginToken` method for this purpose.

 |Parameter|Required|Value type|Description|
 |:--------|:-------|:---------|:----------|